loekvanrossem/top_vision/README.md

 https://arxiv.org/abs/1711.07205

-and extend to work on neural data in the primary visual cortex, where we may find more complicated topologies such as a Klein bottle.
+and extend it to work on neural data in the primary visual cortex, where we may find more complicated topologies such as a Klein bottle.
 An example is provided where simulated neural activities in response to grating with varying phases and orientations are decoded.

 ## Contents